Your personal allowance

 Married Couple’s Allowance

 To qualify for the married couple’s allowance at least one member of the couple must have been born before 6 April 1935.
-This means that it is now only available to couples where one member was at least 81 on 5 April 2016.
 Since 5 December 2005, this allowance applies to civil partners as well as married couples.

 There are a number of elections relating to the married couple’s allowance and their impact on PAYE codings is complex.